projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 #.
 RDT hardware feature is enabled by default on supported platforms.
 This
-   information can be found using an offline tool that generates a platform-specific xml file that helps ACRN identify RDT-supported platforms.
-RDT on ACRN is enabled by configuring the ``FEATURES`` sub-section of the scenario xml file as in the below example.
+   information can be found using an offline tool that generates a platform-specific XML file that helps ACRN identify RDT-supported platforms.
+RDT on ACRN is enabled by configuring the ``FEATURES`` sub-section of the scenario XML file as in the below example.
 For details on building ACRN with scenario refer  to :ref:`build-with-acrn-scenario`.

    .. code-block:: none